By Bill Current and Katherine Miller

 “Notwithstanding the provisions of N.J.S.A.
 24:6I-52, until such time that the Commission, in consultation with the Police Training Commission established pursuant to N.J.S.A.
 52:17B-70, develops standards for a Workplace Impairment Recognition Expert certification, no physical evaluation of an employee being drug tested in accordance with N.J.S.A.
 24:6I-52 shall be required.”

 The special rules expire on August 19, 2022.
 Until that point in time, New Jersey employers can currently disregard the WIRE requirements when drug testing employees.

 Answers to the Key Questions

 So, to summarize the answers to the key questions New Jersey employers are undoubtedly asking:

 - What’s the situation in New Jersey? – Adult-use cannabis is legal.
 Employers can only take action under very specific circumstances.
 The requirement to use a Workplace Drug Recognition Expert is on hold for the time being.

 - Is New Jersey basically the same as other states when it comes to recreational marijuana? – Close but not exactly the same.
 Unlike many other states, New Jersey doesn’t include a safety-sensitive carve-out, meaning restrictions in the state apply to employees across the board, including safety-sensitive workers.
-Conversely, in other states and/or cities, such as New York City, some marijuana workplace-related restrictions do not apply to applicants for safety-sensitive positions, for example.
+Conversely, in other states and/or cities, such as New York City, some marijuana workplace-related restrictions do not apply to candidates for safety-sensitive positions, for example.